lingrino/go-fault/README.md

 ## Benchmarks

 The fault package is safe to leave implemented even when you are not running a fault injection.
-If you set `fault.Opt.Enabled` to `false` there should be negligible performance degradation compared to removing the package from the request path.
-If you have `fault.Opt.Enabled` set to `true` there may be very minor performance differences, but this will only be the case *while you are already doing fault injection.*
+While the faulut is disabled there should be negligible performance degradation compared to removing the package from the request path.
+While enabled there may be very minor performance differences, but this will only be the case *while you are already doing fault injection.*

 Benchmarks are provided to compare without faults, with faults disabled, and with faults enabled.
 Run them with: